mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Most of the change is due to stronger sales.
 We switched to metal cases this year, which both increased the price customers were willing to pay and increased our manufacturing capacity.

 Expenses shifted around but stayed roughly the same overall.
 Design costs shrunk to nearly zero, as I [stopped paying a design agency $6k/mo to tweak my logo](/tinypilot-redesign/).
-And I focused on scaling my existing product rather than iterating on the hardware design, which reduced my electrical engineering costs by $100k.
+I focused on scaling my existing product rather than iterating on the hardware design, which reduced my electrical engineering costs by $100k.

-I don't draw a salary, so the full amount I earned from TinyPilot in 2023 was $236k.
-People often wonder how I survived for so long on the meager earnings of my first five bootstrapper years.
+I don't draw a salary, so the total amount I earned from TinyPilot in 2023 was $236k.
+People often wonder how I survived on the meager earnings of my first five bootstrapper years.
 The answer is that I live in Western Massachusetts, where the cost of living is low.
 I had savings in index funds from years working in big tech, and those investments generated enough dividend income to sustain me.

 ## The most terrifying 10 minutes of 2023